Florent1711/holbertonschool-higher_level_programming/python-more_data_structures/README.md

     • You are not allowed to import any module
     • You have to use map
     • Your file should be max 3 lines

+12-roman_to_int.py - Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
+    • You can assume the number will be between 1 to 3999.
+    • def roman_to_int(roman_string) must return an integer
+    • If the roman_string is not a string or None, return 0